 Ryan Richard Morrison

-This is a masters thesis describing the methodology used to develop a probabilistic, dynamic simulation model that evaluates the impacts of environmental flow alternatives.
+This is a doctoral dissertation describing the methodology used to develop a probabilistic, dynamic simulation model that evaluates the impacts of environmental flow alternatives.
 These alternatives implement various water use schemes in the Rio Chama basin in New Mexico.
 This work evaluates the influence of various flows on cottonwood recruitment, reservoir storage, hydropower production, and whitewater boating.
 This project used multiple tools with GoldSim's role focusing on the probabilistic and dynamic simulation of the hydroclimatic uncertainties related to management operations in the water system.

 Using GoldSim for Joint Probability Assessment of Closure Times on Linear Infrastructure